Realtor And Couple

 Below is an example amortization schedule for a $300,000 loan on a 30-year mortgage at a 7% interest rate.
 This chart doesn’t include homeowners insurance, mortgage insurance or property taxes.
 The chart assumes monthly payments of $1,995.91 that are made on time, with no extra mortgage payments applied.

-Annual Interest Paid
+Year Beginning Balance Annual Interest Paid Annual Principal Paid

 1